 The APEC Advertising Standards Forum and Mentoring Workshop were held as part of the APEC’s SOM3 meeting in Beijing on 8-9 August 2014 and were successful in bringing participants from 16 APEC Economies together to discuss advertising standards and regulations.

-The event was coordinated by the ASB and the Chinese Association of National Advertisers.
+The event was coordinated by Ad Standards and the Chinese Association of National Advertisers.